 Another location where baby turtles can sometimes be spotted hatching is on Galley Bay Beach which lies on the island’s northwest coast.

-For the best chance of spotting baby turtles on this beach, go after dark as this is when they usually hatch.
+For the best chance of spotting baby turtles on this beach, go after dark as this is when they usually hatch (be careful not to disturb them).

-One interesting feature of the Hawksbill turtles that you’ll see in Antigua is that they always return to the same breeding grounds at the same time every year to lay their eggs.
+One interesting thing about turtles is that they always return to the exact same beach at the same time every single year to lay their eggs.

 Whilst you can see turtles all year long in Antigua whilst snorkeling or diving, the summer months is the best time as the turtles come ashore to lay their eggs on Antigua’s beautiful beaches.